Canada’s Current Express Entry System

 An applicant can now also obtain additional points for good French skills.
 An additional 15 points can also now be earned if an applicant (or their spouse or common-law partner who will also come to Canada) has a brother or sister living in Canada who is a citizen or permanent resident of Canada.
 These changes allow the system to break ties between candidates with the same rank in the pool, based on the date and time candidates submitted their profile.

 To be sure, the current Express Entry system has positive aspects.
 Once a potential immigrant with a current online profile receives the invitation to apply, the Canadian government has undertaken to process the application within six months—a significant improvement from processing times under the old system.
 As well, all former occupation-specific quota caps and moratoriums have been eliminated.
 One of the key intentions of the Express Entry system is to make the Canadian immigration system more responsive to up-to-the-minute labour market needs, which is a worthy goal.

 However, the downsides are numerous.
 An applicant who uploads a profile will never be completely certain of the outcome.
 A worker or student’s temporary status in Canada may expire before they are ever selected.
 Some applicants will never be selected.
 The transparency concerns are numerous for a system that can change without notice at any time.
 Many computer system glitches also remain unresolved.

 An ‘Invitation to Apply’ is not enough

-In our practice, we have seen applications rejected based on CIC’s errors, oversights and misinterpretations.
+In our practice, we have seen applications rejected based on the Department of Immigration, Refugees and Citizenship Canada (IRCC) errors, oversights and misinterpretations.
 Unfortunately, once the decision to refuse is made, it can be very difficult to reverse—even in cases where the applicant has done everything right.
-CIC has unfortunately not developed a standardized review process that a candidate can utilize when a mistaken rejection is suspected.
+IRCC has unfortunately not developed a standardized review process that a candidate can utilize when a mistaken rejection is suspected.